These are the neck exercises and neck stretches that I believe most people with neck pain should stop doing.

 If you believe you should move your neck in all planes of motions just because you can, including big neck circles, you should probably stop.

-If there was one motion that I could stop all my patients from every making, it would be the classic workout neck circle that we see in all kinds of popular media and workout videos.
-The head is made to rotate like a gyroscope, often with exaggerated flexion (nose toward belly) and extension (nose toward sky).
+If there was one motion that I could stop all my patients from ever making, it would be the classic workout neck circle seen in all kinds of popular media and workout videos.
+The head is made to rotate like a gyroscope.
+This often involves exaggerated flexion (nose toward belly) and extension (nose toward sky).

 This is why this motion (and some others) can be a problem.
 (The video below is what not to do.)